Red Riding Hood 2

 Image on left: scan of page 1 of a book edition from Worthpoint.
 Image on right: screenshot of page 1 of final visualisation

-In my previous project of Red Riding Hood, a colleague gave me the idea to add sentiment analysis to the inner circles which represent each word to add an extra layer of data and meaning.
+In my previous project on Red Riding Hood, my colleague Arianna Ciula, gave me the idea to add sentiment analysis to the inner circles which represent each word to add an extra layer of interpretation and meaning.
 I had little knowledge of sentiment analysis so had to look it up to understand the basics.
 As I dug a bit deeper, I thought of different ways to represent the sentiment data that could be visually quite interesting.
-I wanted to show the sentiment for all the words by putting them around in a circle to be able to identify their position on the page, rather than the random placement of circles I had.
-I tried a few different ways but it they all changed the look of the "trees" too much and so left it minimal, just showing the top 20 positive and negative words, represented by light and dark outline circles, and also the page sentiment, represented by arcs above the page "tree".
+I wanted to show the sentiment for all the words by putting them around in a circle to be able to identify their position on the page, rather than the random placement of circles I had used previously.
+I tried a few different ways to implement this but they all changed the look of the "trees" too much and so I left the presentation minimal, just showing the top 20 positive and negative words, represented by light and dark outline circles, and also the page sentiment, represented by arcs above the page "tree".
 One of the methods in this second course was very similar to how I had tried to visualise the words previously placing data points around a circle.

 on left focusing on legend with a tree, house and character using geometric shapes, on right circles with examples of sunburst like patterns, segments, radar graphs within